solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/07-Redeploy/index.md

 ---

 _You made it!
 That was a lot to cover - but don't worry!
-Now that you have a fork of the repo, you can check out the [Self-Guided Workshop](./../02-Setup/1-Provision-And-Setup/03-Self-Guided.md) option to revisit ideas at your own pace!
+Now that you have a fork of the repo, you can revisit ideas at your own pace!
 Before you go, there are some important cleanup tasks you need to do!!_

 ---